tremho/nativescript-dynamic-label/README.md

 let maxWidth = 100; // constrain to this width
 let maxHeight = 1000; // let it find the height < this
 let myDLabel = page.getViewById('myDLabel');
-myDLabel.fontSize = 20; // let's compute for this font size
-let bounds = myDLabel.getTextExtent(myText, maxWidth, maxHeight);
+let textSize = 20; // let's compute for this font size let bounds = myDLabel.getTextExtent(myText, textSize, maxWidth, maxHeight);
 if(bounds.wasCut) {
     console.error("Text doesn't fit in these bounds at this size!")
 } else {